-The main rate of corporation tax will be increased from 19% to 25% (effective 1 April 2023).
-This change will increase the association's future current tax charge accordingly.
-As this change in corporation tax rate has been substantively enacted at the Balance Sheet date, deferred tax has been calculated using the increased rate of 25% due to the expected reversal of the deferred tax asset/liability.
+The main rate of corporation tax has been increased from 19% to 25% (effective 1 April 2023).
+This change has increased the association's future current tax charge accordingly.
+As this change in corporation tax rate has been enacted at the Balance Sheet date, deferred tax has been calculated using the increased rate of 25% due to the expected reversal of the deferred tax asset/liability.